refractionPOINT/lce_doc/docs/dr.md

 Detection and Response rules support a few namespaces.
 Initially you do not have to worry about using them since by default operations on rules use the `general` namespace.

-However, if you plan on having multiple groups of people accessing DR rules and want to maintain some segmentation, then namespaces are for you.
+However, if you plan on having multiple groups of people accessing D&R rules and want to maintain some segmentation, then namespaces are for you.
 An example of this is an MSSP wanting to allow their customers to create their own rules without giving them access to the MSSP-maintained sets of rules.